 See the recommended hardware requirements in Server design recommendations.

-These alarms may be raised during an upgrade, and is expected behavior.
+They may occur during initial deployment or an upgrade, and is also expected behavior.
 They automatically clear as each node is upgraded to the new software version, has restarted and is ready to handle calls.

 |Check network connectivity and routing as for "Configuration not synchronized" above, or in the case of a software upgrade, wait for the upgrade process to complete.|

-Ensure that the Management Node and all Conferencing Node have dedicated access to their own RAM and CPU cores.
+Ensure that the Management Node and all Conferencing Nodes have dedicated access to their own RAM and CPU cores.

 See the recommended hardware requirements in Server design recommendations.